-- Uses the Internet and the Web to shift many computer activities from the user's computer to other computers on the Internet - Seen by many as a new model for computing that frees users from owning, maintaining, and storing software and data. - Access to services from anywhere through an Internet connection - Firms perusing: Google, IBM, Intel, and Microsoft: Basic components to cloud computing are: - Clients - Corporations and end users who want access to data, programs, and storage. - Access available anywhere and anytime that a connection to the Internet is available
+- Uses the Internet and the Web to shift many computer activities from the user's computer to other computers on the Internet - Seen by many as a new model for computing that frees users from owning, maintaining, and storing software and data. - Access to services from anywhere through an Internet connection - Basic components to cloud computing are: - Clients - Corporations and end users who want access to data, programs, and storage. - Access available anywhere and anytime that a connection to the Internet is available